 French Social Security contributions enable residents to obtain generous benefits such as access to one of the world's best medical systems and some of the world's highest unemployment allowances.
 Understandably, this requires some of the world's highest contributions...

 The contributions also count towards state pensions though no-one knows exactly how much benefit will be obtained when they retire.
 The French government is strongly encouraging people to organise their own private pensions and we advise working individuals to take maximum advantage of government incentives.

-Any residents who are not covered by either the French or another EU scheme can normally however pay voluntary contributions (to a system known as protection universelle maladie) to get access to medical cover.
+Any residents who are not covered by either the French or another EU scheme can normally pay voluntary contributions (to a system known as protection universelle maladie) to get access to the French medical system.